How to Bypass Cloudflare in 2024: The 9 Best Methods

 })();

-This script (along with the many more to come) rotates per request, so it may look slightly different for you if you're following along in your browser.
+This script rotates per request, so it may look slightly different if you follow along in your browser.

 The GET request for the 'initial challenge' script